-St John the Baptist Church plays an active role in the community through regular church services and other events held in the church and through offering pastoral help to those in need.
+St John the Baptist Church at Penshurst is an Anglican parish church in the Diocese of Rochester.
+The church plays an active role in the community through regular church services and other events held in the church and through offering pastoral help to those in need.

-The historic church of St. John the Baptist will soon have witnessed at least 900 years of Christian life in Penshurst.
-While we are in the middle of an Interregnum between rectors, may I welcome you on behalf of the PCC express the hope that the information on this website will help encourage you to visit us in person, whether to join in a service, attend one of the events that we host, or just to appreciate looking around a fine building, full of history, and reflect quietly.
-You will be most warmly welcomed.
+The historic church of St John the Baptist will soon have witnessed at least 900 years of Christian life in Penshurst.
+I hope that the information on this website will help encourage you to visit us in person, whether to join in a service, attend one of the events that we host, or just to appreciate looking around a fine building, full of history, and reflect quietly.
+You will be most welcome.